dannygwardle/dannygw/content/home/talks.md

     *Australasian Postgraduate Philosophy Conference*, Victoria University of Wellington.
 December 7 2019.

     *[Time & Other Mattters](https://philevents.org/event/show/72654)*, University of Adelaide.
 July 16 2019.

     *Postgraduate Colloquium*, University of Adelaide.
 June 13 2019.
 - **The Meta-Metaphysics of Persistence**
     *Faculty of Arts Postgraduate Symposium*, University of Adelaide.
 December 2 2019.
+- **How long have you felt like this?: Identity, Temporality and Legitimacy* *[South Australian Postgraduate and ECR Gender, Sex, and Sexualities Conference](https://sagenderandsexualitiesconf.files.wordpress.com/2019/09/program-2019-1.pdf)*, University of Adelaide.
+September 24 2019.